FAQ's on Bifröst University

 • Are there any scholarships available?

-Bifröst does not offer scholarships for undergraduate and postgraduate programmes.
-Students who are Icelandic residents can apply for student loans from the Icelandic Student Loan Fund, information about eligibility are available on their website.
+Students in the University Gateway program who are Icelandic residents may qualify for a student loan from the Icelandic Student Loan Fund.
+Information about eligibility is available on their website.